ghzlatarev/SD-System/README.md

 Standard user : Is limited to only viewing the content.

-Administrator user : Has access to all statistics including modifing the data.The admin also has access to most of the standard user account information including the ability to promote, demote, disable , enable or modify user credentials.
+Administrator user : Has access to all statistics including modifing the data.The admin also has access to most of the standard user account information including the ability to promote, demote, disable , enable or modify user credentials
 Moreover admins can modify, disable and enable any sensor that is registered.